 NRIs should maintain monthly average balance or MAB of Rs 1000 at a rural SBI branch while for metro and semi-urban the requirement stands at Rs.
 3000 and Rs.
 2000 respectively.
 Interest rate is 4% per annum for balance above Rs.
 1 crore and is calculated on a daily basis.
 The account fetches 3.5% interest rate for balance upto Rs.
 1 crore.

 SBI has its presence in many countries like US,UK,Canada,Middle East etc.

 The account can be opened either singly or jointly with other NRIs or residents on former or survivor basis.
 The account can be opened with a zero balance.
 For branches with personal banking facility, deposit of 1 lakh for metro and Rs.
 50,000 for semi urban or rural areas has to be maintained.

 One can remit funds easily through Quickremit, IndiaLink, Telegraphic Transfers and Cheque and draft facility is for free for this account holders One can avail of free ATM Card for the mandate holder in India

-With an interest of 4%, the account offers interest on a quarterly interval basis.
+With an interest of 4% on balance of Rs.
+50 lakh and above, the account offers interest on a quarterly interval basis.
 Further, the interest calculation shall be done on the basis of daily balance available in the account.